 I’ve had a love/hate relationship with Outback Steakhouse for years.
 In the 1990s, Outback was it for me.
 I loved the Aussie Cheese Fries (fries topped with cheese & bacon and served with a side of ranch), the Bloomin’ Onion (deep-fried onions petals with a side of a spicy-ish sauce), No Rules Burger, and Alice Springs Chicken (grilled breast of chicken topped with bacon, cheese, and honey mustard sauce).

-I still think that their fountain Coke is one of the best I’ve ever tasted, second only to McDonald’s.
-However, I noticed that it wasn’t the same over the years anymore.
+I still think their fountain Coke is one of the best I’ve ever tasted, second only to McDonald’s.
+However, I noticed it wasn’t the same over the years anymore.
 The quality and quantity of food declined while the prices steadily rose.

 So I tricked my wife Marcela into going with me.
 Well, trick is a relative term; she was shopping for Halloween decorations at a store near the Outback.